MatviiB/notifier/readme.md

 ## [DEMO](https://matviib.com/notifier)

 ### Base concepts

+You don't need socket.io, pusher.js, jQuery, bootstrap, node.js, vue.js to start using this package.

 This package can be used for sending data synchronously to each user.

 This package sends data ONLY to named routes declared as `GET`.